The Pembina Gorge Foundation became a 501(c)3 North Dakota nonprofit corporation in January 2017.

-Richard and Judith Johnson purchased the property previously known as "Frost Fire Ski Area & Amphitheater" in 1976.
-They opened skiing the day after Christmas and added the annual Summer Theatre Musical in 1985.
+Richard and Judith Johnson were the owners of "Frost Fire Ski Area & Amphitheater" from 1976 - 2017.
+They opened for skiing the day after Christmas, 1976 and added the annual Summer Theatre Musical in 1985.
 For over 40 years, Dick and Judith provided outdoor recreation fun for thousands of people.
 In March of 2016 Richard passed away.
 Judith worked to keep Frost Fire going by forming a partnership with North Dakota Parks & Recreation while looking for a solution that would keep Frost Fire open to the public.
 The Community Foundation of Grand Forks, East Grand Forks & Region with the Red River Regional Council gathered a small group of people to assist Judith in finding a solution that would ensure Frost Fire activities and access to the Pembina Gorge recreation and hospitality hub would continue.
 This group formed the Pembina Gorge Foundation.
 Frost Fire became the property of the Pembina Gorge Foundation on June 19th, 2017.
-July 1st, David & Amy Jo Paukert led the summer theatre production titled "Smoke on the Mountain".
-4,200 patrons attended the buffet and joined us in fellowship!
+On July 1st David and Amy Jo Paukert led the summer theatre production titled "Smoke on the Mountain" - 4,200 patrons attended the buffet and joined us in fellowship that season!

-Lead support & start-up funding in 2017/18 was declared and provided by:
+Lead support and start-up funding in 2017/2018 was declared and provided by:

 During the 2018 season a few challenges emerged relating to grants awarded or sought and some requirements that couldn't be met without jeopardizing the strength of the Foundation.
 As a new business operation, the Foundation didn't have the borrowing capacity or the cash flow from pledges that are required to provide cash to operate quickly.
 Cavalier Rural Electric kindly assisted with a low-interest loan to help us with the down payment for the chairlift.
 Fundraising for equipment continued and the board moved forward with lodge renovations to re-locate the bar service from downstairs to the main floor.
-More renovations were made to accommodate a grill & lounge, which opened as the Howatt Hangar in April of 2018, thanks to generous support provided by:
+More renovations were made to accommodate a grill and lounge on the main floor, named and dedicated the Howatt Hangar in April of 2018, thanks to generous support provided by:

 The momentum continued to build in 2018 as more lead donors recognized the asset Frost Fire was to the region's young people and the economy.
 Major gift commitments were made by:

-More than 225 donors have helped since the first conversations.
-Many people contributed monies, in-kind gifts or thousands of volunteer hours in a team effort to ensure Frost Fire is available for the next generation.
-Founding donors (those that said yes and led to the purchase of Frost Fire and establishing of the Pembina Gorge Foundation included lead gift commitments, major gifts and gifts of all sizes.
+More than 250 donors have helped since the first conversations.
+Many people contributed monies, in-kind gifts, or thousands of volunteer hours in a team effort to ensure Frost Fire is available for the next generation.
+Founding donors (those that said yes and led to the purchase of Frost Fire and establishing of the Pembina Gorge Foundation) included lead gift commitments, major gifts, and gifts of all sizes.
 Each hour and dollar donated has made this project a success to date.

 The Pembina Gorge Foundation preserves and enhances the experience of the Pembina Gorge while connecting people to positive, life changing experiences.
 The Foundation develops and supports historical, cultural, education, natural, interpretive and recreational opportunities in the Gorge.